Greg Rucka

 Gregory Rucka (born November 29, 1969) is an American writer known for the series of novels starring his character Atticus Kodiak, the creator-owned comic book series Whiteout, Queen & Country, Stumptown and Lazarus, as well as lengthy runs on such titles as Detective Comics, Wonder Woman and Gotham Central for DC Comics, and Elektra, Wolverine and The Punisher for Marvel.
 He has written a substantial amount of supplemental material for a number of DC Comics' line-wide and inter-title crossovers, including "No Man's Land", "Infinite Crisis" and "New Krypton".

 Rucka made his debut as a screenwriter with the screenplay for the 2020 film The Old Guard, based on his comic book series of the same name.

 Early life

-Greg Rucka was born in San Francisco and raised on the Monterey Peninsula of California, in an area known to the locals as "Steinbeck Country".
+Greg Rucka was born to Corrina J. (née Schnitzer) and Noel Michael Rucka, in San Francisco, and raised on the Monterey Peninsula of California, in an area known to the locals as "Steinbeck Country".
 Rucka is Jewish.
-He first discovered comics at the Nob Hill Market in Salinas, California, where at age five, he first saw digest-sized black and white reprints of Stan Lee and Jack Kirby's work on The Incredible Hulk, which he convinced his mother to buy.
+He first discovered comics at the Nob Hill Foods supermarket in Salinas, California, where at age five, he first saw digest-sized black and white reprints of Stan Lee and Jack Kirby's work on The Incredible Hulk, which he convinced his mother to buy.
 He began writing at a young age, and at age 10, he won a county-wide short story contest.
-He graduated from Vassar College with a BA in English.
+He graduated from Vassar College with an A.B. in English.
 He then enrolled in the University of Southern California's Master of Professional Writing program, graduating with a Master of Fine Arts.
 He names Douglas Adams as his biggest influence.

 Before becoming a professional fiction writer he worked in a number of other occupations, including house painting, restaurant work, emergency medical technician, security guard, technical writer, and fight choreographer.